 Step 3 (CONDITIONAL) - Obtain and Submit Additional Documentation

-HECVAT - Required if the product is hosted by a vendor in the cloud (Software as a Service)
+- Product is hosted by a vendor in the cloud (Software as a Service) AND

 - Review the University's cloud computing policy regarding that use and the importance of maintaining the security of University data.